Naman-Pal/SIHMON/ceng355wk01proposal.md

 Infant Health Monitor

 ####  Executive Summary/Description of the Project (75 to 100 words):
-The project's primary objective is the development of a specialized bracelet tailored for infants, capable of monitoring critical health metrics such as heart rate, oxygen levels, body temperature, movement, and ambient sound.
-This innovative device will seamlessly interface with an Android application designed to display and analyze this wealth of data.

-Our ultimate vision is to empower parents and caregivers with a simple and efficient means of continuously monitoring their baby's health in real-time.
-By having their infant wear the bracelet, parents will be able to effortlessly track vital signs and receive timely alerts in the event of any anomalies.
-The accompanying app will offer an intuitive and user-friendly interface, enabling users to visualize data, identify trends, and even share vital information with healthcare professionals when necessary.
-Ultimately, our project strives to provide parents with the peace of mind that comes from knowing their baby's well-being is under vigilant and easily accessible observation.
+Our project goal is to create a specialized infant bracelet that monitors crucial health metrics (heart rate, oxygen levels, temperature, movement, and ambient sound) and pairs it with an Android app.
+The app will analyse and provide insightful information about the baby's health onto their parents' and caregivers' smartphone.
+It will also have continuous real-time health monitoring for their infants, allowing effortless tracking and timely anomaly alerts (as notifications).
+The user-friendly app enables data visualization, health trend identification, and easy sharing with healthcare professionals, providing peace of mind through vigilant and accessible observation of baby's well-being.

 ####  Has this project been approved by all parties for posting (Y/N)?
 -  [x] Yes
 -  [ ] No